Skip to content

 Surrogates

-The Composable testing framework offers a mechanism for mocking modules via substituting in surrogates.
+The Composable testing framework offers a mechanism for mocking Modules via substituting in surrogates.
 This can be useful in many circumstances.
-Some example of use cases include simulating consuming a Kafka message and simulating a DataPortal Sync.
+Some examples of use cases include simulating consuming a Kafka message and simulating a DataPortal Sync.
 These surrogates will execute when the DataFlow is executed in test mode.
-This can be enabled using the Mark Test module or by selecting the run as test option as seen below.
-When using the Mark Test module it is important to ensure that this module runs before any surrogates (ideally it should be the first module to run).
+This can be enabled using the Mark Test Module or by selecting the run as test option as seen below.
+When using the Mark Test Module it is important to ensure that this Module runs before any surrogates (ideally it should be the first Module to run).

 !Mark Test

 There are a few steps to create a surrogate.
-For this example, we will create a surrogate for the Calculator module.
-The first thing we need to do is create a DataFlow which has the same inputs and outputs as a Calculator.
+For this example, we will create a surrogate for the Calculator Module.
+The first thing we need to do is create a DataFlow which has the same inputs and outputs as a Calculator Module.
 An example of what this would look like can be seen below.
-It is important to note that the names of the inputs, as well as the types, must match those of the module you are creating a surrogate for.
-You can also right click on the module you want to create a surrogate for and selected "Create Surrogate Template" to automatically create the surrogate DataFlow with the correct inputs and outputs.
+It is important to note that the names of the inputs, as well as the types, must match those of the Module you are creating a surrogate for.
+You can also right click on the Module you want to create a surrogate for and selected "Create Surrogate Template" to automatically create the surrogate DataFlow with the correct inputs and outputs.

 !SurrogateCalculator